3DCoded/Happy-Hare/Macro-Customization.md

 One final user extension is `variable_user_park_move_macro`.
 Unlike the rest in the list which extend, this **replaces** the move macro with the defined logic rather than the default behavior.
 This is a special case to allow for non-straight line parking moves instead of the default straight ones and saves you having to replace many macros to achieve the same behavior.

 ### 2. Replacing default callback macros
-If you want to change the default behavior rather than add to it (often a desire for tip forming for example) or no `variable_user_XXX_extension` hooks are available at the right time you can replace the entire macro with one of your own.
-To do this you don't edit the read-only defaults, but instead write your own in another in your `printer.cfg` and then edit `mmu_parameters.cfg` to point to your replacement macro.
+If the extension cability is insufficent you can completely replace the default behavior rather than add to it.
+This is often a desire for tip forming for example or where no `variable_user_XXX_extension` hooks are available at the right time.
+To do this you don't edit the read-only defaults, but instead write your own macro in another and include in your `printer.cfg`.
+Then edit `mmu_parameters.cfg` to point to your replacement macro.
 For example, to define a new tip forming macro, you would change:
 ```yml
 form_tip_macro: MY_FORM_TIP
 ```
-Then you would write a macro MY\_FORM\_TIP to do your own tip forming.
+Then you would implement a macro MY\_FORM\_TIP to do your own tip forming.

 This methodology works for many macros called by Happy Hare, including:
 ```